Apollo 8: Launch and trans-lunar injection

-Apollo 8 was launched at 12:51:00 UTC (07:51:00 Eastern Standard Time) on December 21, 1968, using the Saturn V's three stages to achieve Earth orbit.
+Apollo 8 was launched at 12:51:00 UTC (7:51 am EST) on December 21, 1968, using the Saturn V's three stages to achieve Earth orbit.
 The S-IC first stage landed in the Atlantic Ocean at 30°12′N 74°7′W, and the S-II second stage landed at 31°50′N 37°17′W. The S-IVB third stage injected the craft into Earth orbit and remained attached to perform the TLI burn that would put the spacecraft on a trajectory to the Moon.

 Once the vehicle reached Earth orbit, both the crew and Houston flight controllers spent the next 2 hours and 38 minutes checking that the spacecraft was in proper working order and ready for TLI.
 The proper operation of the S-IVB third stage of the rocket was crucial, and in the last uncrewed test, it had failed to reignite for this burn.
 Collins was the first CAPCOM on duty, and at 2 hours, 27 minutes and 22 seconds after launch he radioed, "Apollo 8.
 You are Go for TLI."
 This communication meant that Mission Control had given official permission for Apollo 8 to go to the Moon.
 The S-IVB engine ignited on time and performed the TLI burn perfectly.
 Over the next five minutes, the spacecraft's speed increased from 7600 to 10800 m/s.